 - arthritis – particularly rheumatoid arthritis and osteoarthritis of the knee joint

-- infection – local infection can cause fluid retention around the knee joint
+- infection – which locally can cause fluid retention around the knee joint

 - unknown causes – baker’s cysts can sometimes develop in children for no apparent reason.

-A person may be less inclined to seek medical help for Baker’s cyst if the symptoms are mild, which they generally are.
-However, if left untreated, complications can include:
+A person may be less inclined to seek medical help for a Baker’s cyst if the symptoms are mild, which they generally are.
+However, if left untreated, complications can develop that may include: